• Skip to main content

 It is possible to watch the Janissary army band at the Istanbul Military Museum.
 The army band, tasked with motivating the Janissaries as they progressed through the battlefield, has served for centuries.

 The Janissary band, which makes a very high volume music with drums and wind instruments, arouses enthusiasm in the audience.
-You can watch the military band called Mehter Team in the local language every day at Ataturk Hall.
+You can watch the military band called Mehter Team every day between 15:00 and 16:00 at Ataturk Hall.

-Istanbul Military Museum entrance fee is 6 Turkish Lira as of 2022.
-If you have a student ID, you can visit the museum for free.
+Istanbul Military Museum entrance fee is 200 Turkish Lira as of 2024.
 Istanbul Museum Pass is not valid for this museum.
+The information on the ticket price was last updated on December 2, 2023.

 How to Get to Istanbul Military Museum